-Business-Fortinet, Inc. ("Fortinet") was incorporated in Delaware in October 2000 and is a leading provider of network security appliances and Unified Threat Management (UTM) network security solutions to enterprises, service providers and government entities worldwide.
+Business-Fortinet, Inc. ("Fortinet") was incorporated in Delaware in November 2000 and is a leading provider of network security appliances and Unified Threat Management (UTM) network security solutions to enterprises, service providers and government entities worldwide.
 Fortinet's solutions are designed to integrate multiple levels of security protection, including firewall, virtual private networking, antivirus, intrusion prevention, web filtering, antispam and WAN acceleration.

-Basis of Presentation and Preparation-The condensed consolidated financial statements include the accounts of Fortinet and its wholly owned subsidiaries (collectively, the "Company," "we," "us" or "our").
+Basis of Presentation and Preparation-The condensed consolidated financial statements include the accounts of Fortinet and its wholly owned subsidiaries (collectively, the "Company," "we," "us," or "our").
 All intercompany transactions and balances have been eliminated in consolidation.
-The accompanying condensed consolidated balance sheet as of March 31, 2010, the condensed consolidated statements of operations for the three months ended March 31, 2010 and March 29, 2009, and the condensed consolidated statements of cash flows for the three months ended March 31, 2010 and March 29, 2009 are unaudited.
-The condensed consolidated balance sheet data as of December 31, 2009 was derived from the audited condensed consolidated financial statements which are included in our Annual Report on Form 10-K ("Form 10-K").
-The accompanying statements should be read in conjunction with the audited condensed consolidated financial statements and related notes contained in our Form 10-K.
+The accompanying condensed consolidated balance sheet as of March 31, 2011, the condensed consolidated statements of operations for the three months ended March 31, 2011 and March 31, 2010, and the condensed consolidated statements of cash flows for the three months ended March 31, 2011 and March 31, 2010 are unaudited.
+The condensed consolidated balance sheet data as of December 31, 2010 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K ("Form 10-K").
+The accompanying statements should be read in conjunction with the audited consolidated financial statements and related notes contained in our Form 10-K.

-The accompanying unaudited interim condensed consolidated financial statements for the three months ended and as of March 31, 2010 and March 29, 2009 have been prepared on the same basis as the audited condensed consolidated statements and reflect all adjustments, consisting of normal recurring adjustments which are, in the opinion of management, necessary for a fair presentation of our financial position, results of operations, and cash flows for the interim period presented.
+The accompanying unaudited interim condensed consolidated financial statements for the three months ended March 31, 2011 and March 31, 2010 have been prepared on the same basis as the audited consolidated statements and reflect all adjustments, consisting of normal recurring adjustments which are, in the opinion of management, necessary for a fair presentation of our financial position, results of operations, and cash flows for the interim period presented.
 The statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP" or "GAAP") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-The results of operations for the three months ended March 31, 2010 are not necessarily indicative of the operating results for any subsequent quarter, for the full fiscal year or any future periods.
+The results of operations for the three months ended March 31, 2011 are not necessarily indicative of the operating results for any subsequent quarter, for the full year or any future periods.